oceanbase/oceanbase/doc/quick-start-en.md

    wget -B https://mirrors.aliyun.com/oceanbase/community/stable/el/7/x86_64/ -i rpm_list -P rpm
    ```

+   **NOTE:** The installation packages in the preceding example may not be the latest version.
+We recommend that you download the latest installation packages.
+For more information, see [OceanBase Database Releases](https://github.com/oceanbase/oceanbase/releases).

 2. Run the following command to copy the package to your central control server:

    ```bash